Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 (4) Pleasurable: RE: source embed clean and aesthetic illustrations, subtle animations, an adequate amount of tiny gamified elements and gives timely encouraging feedback to reassure user knows what is going on.

-## User Experience Evaluation
+## 4.3 User Experience Evaluation

 In order to find out the the effect of storytelling on the e-commerce brand, the research used user experience questionnaire (UEQ) to evaluate the impression of user experience.
-The 26 items are grouped into six scales: Attractiveness, perspicuity, efficiency, dependability, stimulation and novelty.(Schrepp et al., 2017)
+The 26 items are grouped into six scales: Attractiveness, perspicuity, efficiency, dependability, stimulation and novelty.(Schrepp et al, 2017)

 > Schrepp, M., Hinderks, A., & Thomaschewski, J., Construction of a Benchmark for the User Experience Questionnaire (UEQ).
 IJIMAI 4.4 , pp. 40-44.